egguy/data-analysis-NSW-rentals/README.md

 # data analysis of NSW rentals
 A quick analysis of the rental market in NSW

+This shows how to:

+- Scrape data with httpx+beautifulsoup
+- Check the data
+- Prepare the data for analysis with pandas
+- Do some basic analysis with pandas

 ## Setup

 ### Virtual environment (Optional)